 Is title insurance required and available?

-What is a Bank Trust?
+What is a Fideicomesio – Real Estate Bank Trust?

 What is the process for purchasing property in Mexico?

-I'm thinking of buying a condo Mexico, what can I expect terms of closing costs?
+What can I expect terms of closing costs?

-- 2% Transacation Tax
+- 2% Transaction Tax

 - Bank Trust Fees